totalspectrum/p2_vga_text/README.txt

 achieved by just ignoring the first row of an 8x16 font).
 There are some 8x8 fonts provided too.

+The character data is ROWS*COLS*CELL_SIZE bytes long.
+CELL_SIZE is the number of bytes each character takes, and may be either 4 or 8.
+It is passed to the driver in the initial parameter mailbox.

-The character data is ROWS*COLS*8 bytes long; each character takes 8 bytes in memory.
+For CELL_SIZE=8, each character takes 8 bytes in memory.
 This consists of 24 bits foreground color, 8 bits of the actual character index, 24 bits of background color, and 8 unused bits (write 0's for these -- it matters!).
+This means that foreground and background colors are independent and may be any color at all.

+For CELL_SIZE=4, the foreground and background colors are only 8 bits each, and index into a color palette.
+For now only the standard ANSI color palette is supported.

 DEMOS
 -----
 The Spin demo (demo.spin2) is the most complete example of how to use the libraries.
-There are also some really simple examples in BASIC (basdemo.bas) and C (cdemo.c).
+There are also some really simple examples in BASIC (basdemo.bas) and C (ccode/cdemo.c).

 HOW IT WORKS
 ------------